kuanchihwang/atm-sci-container/README.md

 The container images are available in **2** variants:

-1. `hpc-container`: A general-purpose HPC container image for parallel workloads (e.g., MPI, OpenMP).
-It includes everything listed in the "Included Software Stack" section below, except for libraries that are commonly used by atmospheric models.
+1. `hpc-container`: A general-purpose HPC container image suitable for parallel workloads (e.g., MPI, OpenMP).
+It includes everything listed in the "[Included Software Stack](#included-software-stack)" section below, except for libraries that are commonly used by atmospheric models.
-2. `atm-sci-container`: An HPC container image tailored for atmospheric sciences applications.
+2. `atm-sci-container`: A specialized HPC container image tailored for atmospheric science applications.
 Built upon `hpc-container`, it includes additional libraries that are commonly used by atmospheric models such as CESM, MPAS, and WRF.

 Both variants are tagged in the `${VERSION}_${COMPILER}_${MPI}` format, where: